Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 Love him or loathe him, it would be hard to find anyone unfamiliar with Tony Robbins and his brand of financial self-help thanks to his prolific output of books, seminars, and other content.
 And of course let’s not forget about his charisma, energy, and that mouthful of beautiful teeth.

 If you haven't been keeping up with him, your brain might still conjure the 1990s version of Tony in all of his loud, energetic glory parading in front of his adoring fans.
-Maybe walking barefoot over hot coals?
 But his identity changed with the times.
 He’s no longer screaming in full volume — he’s more sophisticated and subdued.
 His current website doesn't position him as the boisterous self-help guru of the past, but instead as a financial teacher for the current climate.

-He looks more like someone in tech than a bellowing prophet of self-empowerment.
-Mirroring the site’s dark color palette, Tony dons a professional, button-down look and a knowing grin that downplays his toothy smile.
+Mirroring the site’s dark color palette, Tony dons professional attire, so he looks more like someone in tech than a bellowing prophet of self-empowerment.
 His site showcases a personal brand that’s contemporary and relevant, eschewing the flash and pizzaz of the past.

 10. Melyssa Griffin